Importing A Classic Car Into the United States: What You Need to Know

 Frequently Asked Questions

-What documents do I need to import a car to the United States?
+Can I import a car into the United States duty-free?

 Is the process for entering the country with new and used vehicles the same?